-A Russian mole in Germany sows suspicions at home, and beyond
+A Russian Mole in Germany Sows Suspicions at Home, and Beyond

 No clear financial incentives have been found, nor was Linke in debt.

-The only hint of potential motives was his apparent far-right sympathy.
-A search of his home and offices, a person familiar with the investigation said, found flyers from the right-wing populist party, the Alternative for Germany, or AfD.
+The only hints of potential motives are his apparent far-right sympathies.
+A search of his home and offices, two people familiar with the investigation said, found flyers from the far-right AfD party.
+At work, Linke had openly told colleagues he felt the country was deteriorating, and he was particularly disdainful of its new center-left government, one of those following the inquiry said.

 Over the years, far-right groups have grown increasingly sympathetic to Russia, enamored of Putin’s nationalistic rhetoric.
 Germany has struggled to root out far-right sympathizers in its security services, including in the military, even dismantling part of its special forces.
+Linke’s digital footprint, under aliases discovered by German media, was small.

 A Google account of his, using the alias “Steen von Ottendorf,” first found by Germany’s Der Spiegel newsmagazine, has one YouTube subscription: a channel that collects nationalist tunes.
-The channel’s icon bears an eagle — and the red, white and black of Germany’s old imperial colors, often used by the far right.
+The channel’s icon bears an eagle — and the red, white and black of Germany’s old imperial colors, often used by the far-right.

 Ottendorf is a town in eastern Germany with no clear connection to Linke, but it is home to a thriving “Reichsbürger” scene.
 The Reichsbürger, a loosely aligned far-right group, believe in a conspiracy that the modern German state does not actually exist.
 Some of the group’s followers were behind a coup plot that German police foiled late last year.